pybricks/pybricks-code/CONTRIBUTING.md

 These are the required software tools you need to install on your computer.

+Alternatly, you can use a devcontainer locally via Docker or using GitHub Codespaces.

 ### Node.js

 We are using [Node.js][node] v18.x.
 We recommend using a tool such as [asdf][asdf]